 - Play with Legos

-- Try a Sensory Bin – Try these ideas!
+- Sensory Bin – Try these ideas!

 This is just a short list of ideas to get you started—the possibilities are endless!
 There really isn't much a toddler can do independently, so these may require assistance.